Small Business Saturday 2025: Everything You Need To Know To Celebrate

 Small Business Saturday celebrates locally owned small businesses and encourages people to shop and dine at independent businesses.
-Read on to learn how small business owners can take advantage of this once-a-year initiative to attract new customers and help build a strong sense of community.
+Read on to learn how small business owners can take advantage of this annual initiative to attract new customers and help build a strong sense of community.

-What is Small Business Saturday and when is it in 2024?
+What is Small Business Saturday and when is it in 2025?

-Since its beginning, it’s grown in popularity and has turned into a powerful nationwide campaign that highlights the significance of supporting local businesses and the year-round Shop Small® movement.
+The idea was to create a holiday to help small businesses compete against Black Friday and Cyber Monday.
+It’s grown in popularity and has turned into a powerful nationwide campaign that highlights the significance of supporting local businesses and the year-round Shop Small® movement.

 This year marks the 15th anniversary, and the 14th year that Small Business Saturday has been co-sponsored by the SBA.
 Now, this annual shopping tradition provides a boost for businesses of all kinds and helps people to feel more connected to their local economies.

-What types of businesses participate in Small Business Saturday?
+How can businesses promote Small Business Saturday?

 Have a sale.
 Small Business Saturday kicks off the holiday season and is a great time to have a sale.
 Holiday shoppers will be out and about, so offering an exclusive discount or free gift with purchase can give them an incentive to visit your store.